gitlabEdit

 You can also override these:

-• If true, causes TermRead to assume that the input is done after executing the action that this binding implements.
+If true, causes the reader to assume that the input is done after executing the action that this binding implements.

-• Specifies whether the keybinding appends the changes to the list of changes from the reader state.
-Even if this is true, if there are no changes to the input, it will not be added to the changes list.
+Specifies whether the keybinding appends the changes to the list of changes from the reader state.

 Your keybinding must follow the below principles: